yajun668/personal_site/content/news/_index.md

 ### Upcoming Events

-- [October 20-23, 2024] I will give a talk entitled "A Novel Hyperparameter Search Approach for Accuracy and Simplicity in Disease Prediction Risk Scoring" at the 2024 INFORMS Annual Meeting in Seattle, Washington
+- [March 14-16, 2025] I gave a talk entitled "Induced conflict formulations for second-order k-clubs" at the 18th INFORMS Computing Society Conference, Toronto, Canada

-- [November 23-25, 2024] I will give a talk entitled "Network-Driven Airline On-Time Performance Prediction with Dynamic Delay Propagation" at the 2024 DSI Annual Meeting in Phoenix, AZ

 ### Recent News

+- [November 23-25, 2024] I gave a talk entitled "Network-Driven Airline On-Time Performance Prediction with Dynamic Delay Propagation" at the 2024 DSI Annual Meeting in Phoenix, AZ

+- [October 20-23, 2024] I gave a talk entitled "A Novel Hyperparameter Search Approach for Accuracy and Simplicity in Disease Prediction Risk Scoring" at the 2024 INFORMS Annual Meeting in Seattle, Washington

 - [April 25-29, 2024] I gave a talk entitled "A Novel Hyperparameter Search Approach for Accuracy and Simplicity in Disease Prediction Risk Scoring" at 34th POMS Conference 2024 in Minneapolis, Minnesota